nrfconnect/sdk-nrfxlib/gzll/doc/integration_notes.rst

 Configuration
 *************

-In the |NCS|, you can enable the GZLL library using the :kconfig:`CONFIG_GZLL` Kconfig option.
+In the |NCS|, you can enable the GZLL library using the :kconfig:option:`CONFIG_GZLL` Kconfig option.
 Look for the menu item "Enable Gazell Link Layer".
 The build system will link in the appropriate library for your nRF5 SoC.